MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/auto-install-approved-apps.md

 If an admin enables the Auto install approved apps feature, it automatically adds admin-approved apps to Teams for the permitted users.
 An app is added only after users use Azure Active Directory credentials to sign-in.
 The functionality respects all app governance controls and only installs an app if the users used it outside Teams.

 Admins can allow users to use Azure Active Directory identity to sign into apps outside Teams, for example in a web browser.
-The sign-in permission is used as an intelligent signal by the functionality to add the app for such users.
-An admin must allow the apps in their organization and allow the users to use the app.
+The sign-in permission is used as an intelligent signal by the functionality to add the Teams app for such users in their Teams client.

 The Auto install approved apps functionality is available only for a few Teams apps.
 The **Auto install approved apps** section of [Manage apps](https://admin.teams.microsoft.com/policies/manage-apps) page in Teams admin center lists the all such apps.